wby1905/AR-Billiard/README.md

 1. Physics system.
    The ball's movement is simulated by the Unity's phyX engine and the collision between Stick and Cue ball is manually calculated by the script.
 2. Input (Gesture Detection)
-   The input is designed to be compatible with the HoloLens 2.
+   The input is designed to be compatible with the Ho loLens 2.
 The user can use right hand to control the stick.
 And user may pinch to begin detailed adjustment (like the concrete side of the hit point) and hitting.
 3. UI
    The UI is mainly inherited from the MRTK's default UI.
 The UI is designed to be simple and intuitive.
 The user can get the Score and the remaining balls by the UI.
 There are also some buttons to adjust table and reset game.
    * Aim point